bootique/bootique-kafka/README.md

 ## Usage - Kafka Broker 0.8

 _Legacy.
-Only includes consumer configuration._
+Only provides consumer configuration and factory._

 Include the BOMs and then ```bootique-kafka-client-0.8```:
 ```xml